Eutychus

 Paul raiseth Eutychus to life, from Figures de la Bible, 1728.

 Eutychus /ˈjuːtᵻkəs/ (Εὔτυχος) was a young man (or a youth) of Troas tended to by St. Paul.
 Eutychus fell asleep due to the long nature of the discourse Paul was giving, fell from a window out of the three-story building, and died.
-Paul then embraced him, insisting that he was not dead, and they carried him back upstairs alive; those gathered then had a meal and a long talk which lasted until dawn.
+Paul then embraced him, insisting that he was not dead, and having been resurrected by Paul, they carried him back upstairs alive; those gathered then had a meal and a long talk which lasted until dawn.
 This is related in the New Testament book of the Acts of the Apostles 20:7–12.